JulianG/juliangaramendy.dev/content/blog/custom-open-graph-images-in-gatsby-blog/index.md

 ```
 <br/>

-The next step is obtaining a file path for the `ogimage` in a blog post, and then passing it on to the `SEO` component.
+The next step is obtaining a file path for the `ogimage` property in a blog post, and then passing it to the `SEO` component.

 ```diff
  class BlogPostTemplate extends React.Component {